Menu

 Pleural fibrosis affects the thin lung lining, called the pleura.
 This condition causes the pleura to develop scar tissue.
 Pleural fibrosis may cause a variety of symptoms.

 Both desmoplastic mesothelioma and pleural fibrosis cause the development of fibrous scar tissue.
-Due to this, doctors may confuse the two conditions for each other.
+Because of this, doctors may confuse the two conditions for each other.
 Careful analysis of biopsy tissue can help pathologists correctly identify desmoplastic mesothelioma.
 In general, this means using cytology and immunohistochemical markers during testing.

 Patients diagnosed with pleural fibrosis may have a history of asbestos exposure.
 If so, it is important they share this information with their doctor.
 This can help doctors understand the need for more biopsy sample tests.
 These tests will help to either rule out or confirm desmoplastic malignant mesothelioma.